MohawkRaphaelT/terminal-games/README.md

 This repository contains samples and some utility code to help you make terminal games for the Fall 2025 Mohawk College Game Design Design Week challenge.

-Team do not need to use this code, but it solves a number of challenges teams might face.
+Teams do not need to use this code, but it solves a number of challenges teams might face.
 You can ask questions and report issues on the [issues page](https://github.com/MohawkRaphaelT/terminal-games/issues) in this GitHub repository.

 # Windows 10 Setup